redis/redis-doc/docs/install/install-redisinsight/install-on-docker.md

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest
 ```
-2. If you want to persist your RedisInsight data, create the source directory in advance (`redisinsight` in the example below) with the needed permissions and ownership to avoid permission errors.
+2. If you want to persist your RedisInsight data, attach docker volume to the `/data` path.
 After the source directory is created, run the following command.

 ```bash
 docker run -d --name redisinsight -p 5540:5540 redis/redisinsight:latest -v redisinsight:/data
 ```

+If the previous command returns a permission error, ensure that the user with ID = 1000 has necessary permission to access the volume provided (`redisinsight` in the command above).

 Then, point your browser to [http://localhost:5540](http://localhost:5540).

-RedisInsight also provides a health check endpoint at http://localhost:5540/healthcheck/ to monitor the health of the running container.
+RedisInsight also provides a health check endpoint at http://localhost:5540/api/health/ to monitor the health of the running container.